Assignment 1: Frequent Itemsets Mining and Performance Competition (Programming)

 4. You can work as a team of up to two.
 If you work on your own, you get 5 bonus points.
 If you work as a team of two, please explain the contribution of each team member in your report.

-Note: Please start early and be warned that an implementation without efficient data structures could run for days!
+Note: Please start early and be warned that an implementation without careful planning or efficient data structures could run for days!
 There are a few online repositories for frequent pattern mining implementations, most notably FIMI repository.
 You can study them but you are asked not to copy their implementations for this assignment.
+Remember that the Honor Code applies, and an automatic plagiarism checker will be used on submissions.

 We will run a competition using a few test datasets and select top three winners that offer the best performance with correct and complete results.
 For fairness, no multithreading or parallelization should be used for the competition.
-You can see a sample of the competition results from a previous offering of the class.
+Prizes include extra late pass, choice of final project presentation date, and starbucks gift certificates! :) You can see a sample of the competition results from a previous offering of the class.